umutawakil/bloip/README.md

 # Overview
-Audio based social network (Tweets but with short audio recordings)
+Audio based social network (Tweets but with short audio recordings).
+The recordings take place in JavaScript on the front-end of the web application or on Android mobile apps and are then uploaded directly to an s3 bucket fronted by a CDN (CloudFront).
+Background jobs will then convert the files to the appropriate format and not every browser records to the ideal .m4a format.
+Both the web application and mobile app try to confine content to the language and country of the user making the submission.

 # Components
 The is project contains all of the web application logic and infrastructure code.
 For the mobile see bloip-android.